DarkWiiPlayer/lua-overlay/readme.md

 Overlay tables can be accessed with any Lua value.
 There are no magic or reserved keys.

-When indexing operations may fail, whether by errors in an `__index` metamethod, or when different levels may return non-indexable items, the function will fail.
+When indexing operations fails, whether by errors in an `__index` metamethod, or an intermediary result cannot be indexed, `get` will also fail.
-To instead skip to the next layer, use the `pget` (protected get) method instead.
+To ignore errors while indexing and instead just try the next table, use the `pget` function instead.
 Note that this may conceal errors that you might want to fix.

 ```lua